Awards

 This award will be presented annually and is being sponsored by Claussen’s Florist & Greenhouse in honor of Allen B. Crane, head grower there for over 42 years.
 Allen was “a great friend, wonderful colleague and an incredible grower”.
 Allen passed away in 2013 after a yearlong battle with cancer.
 This award is being established in Allen’s honor to recognize the employees that make a difference in the horticultural industry.
 A cash prize will be awarded to the recipient in the amount of $275.
 Nominees must meet the following criteria: they should be an employee of a member business with a minimum of 5 years employment with that business; nominees must be employed in the horticultural industry, which could also include the field of education; and nominees should be exemplary leaders and display an ability to grow and excel in the workplace and beyond.

-Charlotte, VT
+Bristol, VT

 Student Merit Awards